Tutankhamun's mummy: Discovery of tomb and mummy

 The nested coffins were opened the following excavation season, in late 1925.
-The lid of the outermost coffin, secured by silver pins with gilded heads, was raised on its silver handles to reveal a second mummiform coffin, extensively inlaid with coloured glass, wreathed with floral garlands and shrouded in "gossamer thin linen, much darkened and decayed."
-This second coffin showed "distinct signs of the effect of some form of dampness", a fact that Carter found "disconcerting" as it indicated the presence of humidity within the coffins, suggesting the king's mummy would not be as well preserved as hoped.
-This middle coffin fitted tightly within the outermost, lacked handles and was "exceedingly" heavy.
+The lid of the outermost coffin, secured by silver pins with gilded heads, was raised on its silver handles to reveal a second mummiform coffin, extensively inlaid with coloured glass, wreathed with floral garlands and shrouded in fine linen.
+This coffin showed signs of exposure to moisture, something that Carter found "disconcerting" as it indicated humidity within the coffins, suggesting the king's mummy would not be as well-preserved as hoped.
+This middle coffin fitted tightly within the outermost, lacked handles and was very heavy.
 The silver pins securing the lid were withdrawn as far as possible, wrapped with copper wire, and the basin of the outermost coffin was lowered back into the sarcophagus, leaving the middle coffin free, quickly being supported by a wooden tray.
 The pins were removed, and the lid raised by means of four metal eyelets screwed on to serve as handles.
 The innermost coffin, made of solid gold, was covered with a red shroud, save for the face, and wore a large floral collar.
 It was covered from chest to ankles with unguents, which filled the space between the two coffins and stuck them firmly together.
-The narrow space between the coffins meant the gold nails that secured the lid could not be withdrawn, and were instead "removed piecemeal" with screwdrivers.
-Finally, on 28 October 1925, the "lid was raised by its golden handles and the mummy of the king was disclosed."
+The narrow space between the coffins meant the gold nails that secured the lid could not be withdrawn, and were instead removed in pieces with screwdrivers.
+On 28 October 1925, the lid was lifted, revealing the royal mummy.

 The wrapped mummy

-Before us, occupying the whole of the interior of the golden coffin, was an impressive, neat and carefully made mummy, over which had been poured anointing unguents as in the outside of its coffin - again in great quantity - consolidated and blackened by age.

-Tutankhamun's wrapped mummy lay at a slight angle within the coffin.
-The level of dark unguents differed between the right and left sides, suggesting that the coffin had tilted, presumably while being lowered into the sarcophagus.
+Tutankhamun's wrapped mummy, measuring 185 cm tall, fit exactly inside the 188 cm innermost coffin.
 The life-like curves of the body were reproduced with layers of padding beneath the tight outer shroud.
-Covering the head and shoulders of the mummy was a gold mask, which had fallen back slightly, its "gaze straight up to the heavens."
+Covering the head and shoulders of the mummy was a gold mask which had fallen back slightly.
 Characterised by Carter as a "beautiful and unique specimen of ancient portraiture" it depicts the king as the god Osiris with a curled divine beard and wearing the striped nemes-headdress with vulture and uraeus emblems at the brow.
-Over the shoulders the mask takes the form of a broad collar with falcon-headed terminals.
+Over the shoulders, the mask takes the form of a broad collar with falcon-headed terminals.
 At the throat was a separate triple stranded necklace of faience, red and yellow gold disc beads.
 The mask is extensively inlaid with coloured glass, faience, and stones including lapis lazuli, carnelian, feldspar, and obsidian.
 The back of the mask is inscribed with Chapter 151b of the Book of the Dead.